renanfranca/renanfranca.github.io/_posts/2022-04-27-publishing-microservices-into-gke.md

 `gcloud components install kubectl`

 On git bash:
-1. confirm that the installation was successful `wich kubectl` and the response should be something like `/c/Users/ÀccountName/AppData/Local/Google/Cloud SDK/google-cloud-sdk/bin/kubectl`.
+1. confirm that the installation was successful `wich kubectl` and the response should be something like `/c/Users/AccountName/AppData/Local/Google/Cloud SDK/google-cloud-sdk/bin/kubectl`.
-2. execute the following command to connect to your cluster, change ==mamazinha== to your cluster name and change ==southamerica-east1-a== to your zone
+2. execute the following command to connect to your cluster, change `mamazinha` to your cluster name and change `southamerica-east1-a` to your zone
 `gcloud container clusters get-credentials mamazinha -zone=southamerica-east1-a`

 You can now publish the yml files to GKE: